 Once you finish doing that, you'll need to close Qt Creator.
 Go to the directory where you keep your assignment, and delete all files ending in ".pro.user".
 Then, click on the .pro file and you can reconfigure your project with the debugger ready to go.

-If you see this, and the "re-initialize project" steps above do not fix it, we suggest uninstalling Qt Creator and re-installing it with version 5.9.2 or later.
+Follow the steps to "re-initialize" your project.
+If this does not fix it, we suggest uninstalling Qt Creator and re-installing it with version 5.9.2 or later.
 5.9.1 and older may have incompatibilities with Xcode 9, but 5.9.2 and up should fix it.

 A: I don't know why this fixes it, but if you poke it a few times by putting breakpoints in your code as it's starting up, it'll work fine.
 (Number of pokes required varies.)
 Another thing that can work is clicking "Windows" -> "Views" -> "Debugger Log" and then entering any text you would like in the console to the left of the "Command: " prompt that now becomes visible in your Debug view.
 Number of pokes here is generally only one.

 A: Qt Creator gets confused when you add files to an existing project that has already been initialized.
 The best way to add a new file to a project is to close Qt Creator, put a blank new file into your project's src/ directory using your operating system's file explorer / finder.
-Then "re-initialize" your project as described below.
+Then follow the steps to "re-initialize" your project.
 (The same holds true if you want to add an input file like a text file or image to your project's res/ or "Other Files" directory.)

-A: It could be any of several reasons: Maybe you added a file to their project in Qt Creator, which adds a double-entry in your .pro file.
+A: It could be any of several reasons: Maybe you added a file to the project in Qt Creator, which adds a double-entry in your .pro file.
 Maybe you used "add a C++ class" feature in QtC, same thing.
 Maybe you forgot #ifndef around a .h file (if it's a later assignment about classes and objects).
-Whatever you did, the best thing to try is to "re-initialize" your project as described below.
+Whatever you did, the best thing to try is to follow the steps to "re-initialize" your project.

 A: This error can happen for a lot of reasons.
 Sometimes you renamed or deleted etc. a file in res/ that the compiler is looking for.
-Usually the best thing to try is to "re-initialize" your project as described below.
+Usually the best thing to try is to follow the steps to "re-initialize" your project.
 If that doesn't fix it, click the bottom "4 Compile Output" tab, copy/paste its entire output into either a Piazza post or an email to the instructor and TA (whichever your instructor has recommended for your class), and they may be able to help you.

 A: This error can happen for a lot of reasons.
 Most often we have seen it when the student is running an international version of Windows (e.g. Chinese, Korean, etc.) and has folder or file names that contain international characters in them.
-Try moving your project into a simple folder name containing only English characters, and then "re-initialize" your project as described below.
+Try moving your project into a simple folder name containing only English characters, and then to follow the steps to "re-initialize" your project.
 If that doesn't fix it, click the bottom "4 Compile Output" tab, copy/paste its entire output into either a Piazza post or an email to the instructor and TA (whichever your instructor has recommended for your class), and they may be able to help you.

 If you have your project in a folder whose name contains international symbols, such as Chinese or Korean characters, please try moving your project to a different folder.